-Existing single-family homes, apartment buildings, and school and park playgrounds and playfields already built in historical orchard areas are examples of developed properties that may have lead and arsenic contamination in shallow soils.
-Many existing schools and parks in Central Washington have either completed or will implement soil cleanup projects, often through available funding programs sponsored by Ecology.
+Existing single-family homes, apartment buildings, and school and park areas built in historical orchard areas are examples of developed properties that may have lead and arsenic contamination in shallow soils.
+Many existing schools and parks in Central Washington have already completed, or will implement, soil cleanup projects, often through available funding programs sponsored by Ecology.

-Current residents in historical orchard areas will be one of the primary targets of a public education and outreach strategy being developed through this effort.
-This strategy will provide detailed information to existing residents on best management practices (BMPs) to lower the risk of impacts from any lead and arsenic contamination that may exist, as well as identifying Ecology resources that can be used to help them clean up their property, if they choose to do so.
+Current residents living in historical orchard areas are a primary target of the public education and outreach strategy being developed through this effort (see Chapter 5).
+This strategy will provide detailed information to existing residents on ways to lower the risk of impacts from any lead and arsenic contamination that may exist.
+It will also identify Ecology resources residents can use to help them test the soil to know for sure whether or not contamination exists on their property, and how to clean it up, if they choose to do so.

-New development on historical orchard areas may include a variety of activities including commercial and industrial land uses as well as public school and park projects that will follow the current cleanup processes available in MTCA.
-New residential development on historical orchards, including single family home construction, multifamily development projects and residential subdivisions, are the primary subject of the alternative MTCA compliance approach described in this report.
+New commercial, industrial and school and park development on historical orchard areas will continue to follow the current cleanup processes available in MTCA.
+New residential development on historical orchards, including single family home construction, multifamily development projects and residential subdivisions, are the primary subject of the alternative MTCA compliance approach described in Chapter 3 of this report.

-This chapter summarizes typical residential development projects and permitting processes, focusing on residential subdivisions, single family home construction, and multifamily development projects.
-MFA conducted a series of interviews with developers and local government planning staff to understand the perspectives of both developers and regulators.
-Insights from these interviews are integrated throughout this chapter.
+To better understand how to reduce uncertainty and confusion related to MTCA compliance on new residential development, this chapter first seeks to summarize typical residential development projects and permitting processes, focusing on residential subdivisions, single family home construction, and multifamily development projects.
+As a starting point, a series of interviews with both developers and local government planning staff were conducted, and insights from these interviews are integrated throughout this chapter.
 A comparison table of the interviewed local jurisdictions' development permit review processes is available in Appendix A. In addition to conducting the interviews, several recently completed and proposed development projects were reviewed to determine the typical scale and type of residential development occurring in the region.